-JEWISH PHILOSOPHY 13-14.
+Jewish Philosophy 13-14.
 History of Jewish Thought.
 Consideration of Greek, Islamic, and Scholastic philosophy, in their relation to Jewish thought.
 Extensive outside reading; essays and seminar reports.
+Two hours

-Jewish Education 21-22.
+JEWISH EDUCATION 21-22.
 History of Jewish Education.
 Aims, and problems; educational theories and practices in Rabbinic literature; the Yeshibot in Babylonia and in Europe; the elementary Yeshibot and the Jewish Day School in America.
 Content and ideals of Jewish education.
 Curricula, organization, and extra-curricular work.
 The problems of Jewish adult education.